andrey-minaev/Academic_site/content/home/experience.md

   description = """

   &nbsp;
+  * Built business process map of the textile factory with 100 workers
+  * Conducted research of textile market helping to tailor the factory market strategy
+  * Regularly presented the results to clients and other team members

-  * Business processes analysis
+#  * Business processes analysis
-  * Market research
+#  * Market research
-  * Presenting the results to other team members and clients
+#  * Presenting the results to other team members and clients

   """